Job¶

 Set the maximum amount of time this job can run for in seconds.

-(always_run=True)¶ Set the job to always run, even if dependencies fail.
+Set the job to always copy output to cloud storage, even if the job failed.

 Notes